timescale/docs/timescaledb/tutorials/grafana/visualizations/histograms.md

 ```
 The key feature with any time-series data used by Grafana is that it must have a column named `time` with timestamp data.
 The other columns used for graphing data can have different names, but each time-series chart must have a `time` column in the results.
 For the Histogram visualization, the timestamp values must be in ascending order or you will receive an error.

-Make sure to select “Histogram” as your visualization type.
+Make sure to select "Histogram" as your visualization type.
 <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/histograms/histogram_panel_selection.png" alt="histogram panel selection"/>
 Then Grafana should turn the query into a histogram similar to the one below:
 <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/histograms/simple_histogram.png" alt="simple histogram"/>